jacobdillon/random-rs/spinning/README.md

 ## DESCRIPTION

-Spins 2 squares, with changeable color and direction using the arrow keys.
+Spins 2 squares, with changeable color, direction, and location using WASD and the arrow keys.

 ## RUNNING